 That being said, they are still not as technical as our City Building Commission (CBC), which examines the details of a construction project (such as siding and roofing).
 ZAPCO is more concerned with the layout of subdivisions and the appropriateness of land use.
 For example, with a new residential subdivision, ZAPCO would be interested in the size of the lots, the number of lots, and the impact that the subdivision will have on traffic, drainage and the environment, whereas the CBC would be interested in the details of the houses that are constructed within the subdivision.
 So ZAPCO sits between the politics of the City Council and the minutia of the City Building Commission, concerning themselves with the orderly development of the community in accordance with the City's ordinances.

-Second Monday of each month at 9 a.m.
+First Wednesday of each month at 9 a.m.

 Lakeway City Hall Council Chambers Meeting Videos

 Chris Forton, Chair